 To determine the best dosage of MSM to feed to your horse, it is recommended to consult an equine nutritionist or veterinarian.
 The dose your horse needs will depend on their current condition, reason for taking MSM and their bodyweight.

-Some sources recommend an on-going dosage of 2 grams of MSM per 100 kg of body weight for horses and ponies.
+Some products recommend a daily dose of 2 grams of MSM per 100 kg of body weight for horses and ponies.
 However, a higher amount may be required initially to observe a therapeutic effect.

-A dose of 20 g per day has been shown in research studies to have an anti-inflammatory benefit.
+A dose of 20 g per day for the average-sized horse has been shown in research studies to have an anti-inflammatory benefit.

-You may choose to begin with a high loading dose (20 g per day) until you see improvements in their condition.
-Once improvement is noted you can lower the dose for maintenance to 10 grams per day.
+You may choose to begin with a high loading dose until you see improvements in your horse’s condition.
+Once improvement is noted, you can lower the dose for maintenance.

-Combining MSM with glucosamine and chondroitin sulfate is safe and might provide further benefit for maintaining healthy joints and hooves.
-Research has demonstrated a synergistic effect when combining these supplements.
+Combining MSM with glucosamine and chondroitin sulfate is safe and might provide further benefit for maintaining healthy joints.
+Research in humans has demonstrated a synergistic effect when combining these supplements.

 Side Effects and Toxicity

 There are no known side effects for MSM supplements in horses.
-In a study including 30 horses supplemented with 20 g per day MSM, no abnormal blood chemistry, allergic reactions or diarrhea were noted.
+In Riegel’s study including 30 horses supplemented with 20 g per day MSM, no abnormal blood chemistry, allergic reactions, or diarrhea were noted.